 Vonda is a divorced mother.
 Her experience is that parenting has been the single most challenging undertaking of her life.

-Vonda and her daughter’s father were divorced in 2006 when their daughter was 9 years old.
+Vonda and her son’s father were divorced in 2006 when their son was 9 years old.
 She and her ex-husband, Ron, have successfully raised their child together, despite the fact that they are divorced.
 They discussed any little thing that is important to their child.
 They worked together on planning special events and they cooperated with parenting times so their child could be involved with both extended families.
-They even bought their child’s parrot, together.
-Vonda’s child, now a young adult teen, has commented on how grateful he is that Vonda and Ron worked together successfully as co-parents.
+They even bought their child’s parrot together.
+Vonda’s child, now a young adult, has commented on how grateful he is that Vonda and Ron worked together successfully as co-parents.
 See his blog on this website.

 Vonda’s heartfelt desire is to help her clients have the kind of co-parenting relationship with their other parent that she has had.
 It takes conscientious effort, especially during the early stages of a break-up, but it is so worth it for the kids!

-Vonda handles cases involving parenting issues for same-sex parents, as well as in divorces and cases where the parents are not married.
+Vonda handles cases involving parenting issues for same-sex and transgender parents, as well as in divorces and cases where the parents are not married.